KnarrStudio/ITPS-Tools/README.md

 ## Master, Branches and templates
 - ### Master Branch:
-  This is obviously the main branch and should be kept as close to working tools as possible.
+  This should be kept as close to working tools as possible.
 It should be sanitized from any possible company related information.

+- ### Development Branch:
+  Primary branch that most will work from.
+This is also where testing wouuld be done.

 - ### Branches:
   Used to create new tools or work on ones that are in progress.
 The branches should be titled something meaningful, so that the work being done can be focused.